itchio/butler/butlerd/generous/docs/README.md

 <td><code class="typename"><span class="type builtin-type">string</span></code></td>
 <td><p><span class="tag">Optional</span> Command template applied to native launches.
 Use %command% as a standalone
 token to place the resolved game command.
-Without it, tokens are appended as arguments to the resolved command.</p>
+Without it, tokens are appended as arguments to the resolved command.
+When omitted, the cave&rsquo;s commandTemplate setting applies.</p>
 </td>
 </tr>
 <tr>